-In addition to the differences in design models, SWI can also be shaped by geographic and sector coverage.
+In addition to the differences in design models, SWI can also be shaped by their geographic and sector coverage.

-Interoperability between national regulatory SW (bilateral interoperability): Two countries may mutually agree on interoperability on partial or complete interoperability of their National Single Windows.
+Interoperability between national regulatory SW (bilateral interoperability): two countries that mutually agree on interoperability on partial or complete interoperability of their national single windows.
 Some examples include:

-- South Korea and the Philippines
+- South Korea & the Philippines

-- The United State of America and Canada
+- The United State of America & Canada

-- Omar and Malaysia
+- Omar & Malaysia

-Interoperability of multiple Single Windows within the same region (regional interoperability): Multiple countries within the same region may agree multilaterally either to_create a Regional Single_Window with which each National Single Window will interoperate or to align_fully all of their National Single Windows to achieve full regional interoperability.
+Interoperability of multiple single windows within a same region (regional interoperability): multiple countries within a same region agree multilaterally to either create a regional single window with which each national single window will interoperate or to fully align all of their national single windows to achieve full regional interoperability.
 Some examples include:

-- ASEAN Single Window (ASW government agreement, all types of information) - African Alliance for Electronic Commerce (AAEC)
+- ASEAN Single Window (ASW government agreement, all types of information) - African Association for electronic commerce (AAEC)

-Interoperability of multiple Single Windows across different regions (inter-regional interoperability): Multiple countries in different regions may agree multilaterally to create either_an inter-Regional Single Window with which each National (or Regional) Single Window will interoperate, or to-align_fully all of their National (or Regional) Single Windows to achieve full inter-regional interoperability.
+Interoperability of multiple single windows across different regions (inter-regional interoperability): multiple countries in different regions agree multilaterally to either create an inter-regional single window with which each national (or regional) single window will interoperate or to fully align all of their national (or regional) single windows to achieve full inter-regional interoperability.
 Some examples include:

-- APEC (Asia Pacific Economic Cooperation) - SELA (Sistema Económico Latinoamericano)
+- APEC (Asia Pacific Economic Cooperation) - SELA (Sistema Económico Latino americano)

-Sectorial interoperability: It is reminded that the scope of a Single Window, as defined within UN/CEFACT Recommendation 33, allows parties involved in trade and transport to lodge standardized information and documents with a single entry point to fulfil all import, export, and transit-related regulatory requirements; however, for practical reasons, governments may prefer to concentrate only on a specific sector when discussing interoperability with partner countries.
+Sectorial interoperability: it is reminded that the scope of a single window as defined within UNECE Recommendation 33 is a facility that allows parties involved in trade and transport to lodge standardized information and documents with a single entry point to fulfil all import, export, and transit-related regulatory requirements; however, for practical reasons, governments may prefer to concentrate only on a specific sector when discussing interoperability with partner countries.
 Some examples could include: